biogeospatial/Biodiverse_publication_list/Indices.md

 # Indices available in Biodiverse
-_Generated GMT Thu Apr 23 06:15:20 2015 using build_indices_table.pl, Biodiverse version 1.0._
+_Generated GMT Thu Nov 16 04:54:17 2017 using build_indices_table.pl, Biodiverse version 2.00._

 This is a listing of the indices available in Biodiverse,